Sharp concentration for sums of matrices with Markovian dependence through universality

 \subsection{Proof techniques}

-Our approach involves an interpolation argument whose goal is to reduce to the Gaussian theory of \cite{bandeira2021matrix}.
-The approach is inspired by a similar idea which was used in \cite{brailovskaya2022universality} in a setting with independent summands.
+Our proof involves an interpolation $\{\bS(t): t\in [0,1] \}$ from the summed matrix $\sum_i \bX_i$ to an independent Gaussian matrix with matching mean and covariance structure.
+Then, to show that the summed matrix and the Gaussian have similar spectral properties, it suffices to control the rate of change along the interpolation.
+This approach is inspired by \cite{brailovskaya2022universality} who established universality in a setting with independent summands.
 In their setting, the rate of change along the interpolation could be controlled using an expansion in terms of classical cumulants.
 Such an expansion is efficient when one assumes independence due to an \emph{independence--implies--vanishing property} of classical cumulants.
 This property allows \cite{brailovskaya2022universality} to neglect all terms involving independent summands.

-We lack independence and are consequently at risk of a combinatorial explosion in the number of terms.
-To solve this issue one could hope that a classical cumulant involving approximately independent random variables is small although not necessarily zero.
-Indeed, such a property holds true and underlies the approach which we use for the matrix series model.
-For the Markovian model, however, we found that an approach using only classical cumulants does not yield efficient estimates.
-This insufficiency of classical cumulants came as a surprise to us.
-One possible explanation is that an efficient proof has to use the Markov property and we are not aware of any method to do so using only classical cumulants.\footnote{\Cref{rem: ClassicalFail} discusses where we require the Markov property.
-We there also sketch the (strictly) weaker results which could be proved in a non-Markovian setting.}
+We however lack independence---our summands have Markovian dependence---and hence risk a combinatorial explosion in the number of terms.
+To solve this, one could hope that classical cumulants with approximately independent random variables are small although not necessarily zero.
+Such a property indeed holds true to some extent, but we found that a proof using only classical cumulants does not yield efficient estimates.
+This can be explained in hindsight from the fact that Markov chains are time-ordered, which classical cumulants do not respect because they are permutation invariant.